Aarhus University Seal

 Journal metrics based on citations are developed by different publishers and organisations, and are based on data from either Web of Science (Clarivate) or Scopus (Elsevier)

-The metrics are based on the relationship between citations to a journal and the number of articles in that journal over a set period.
+The metrics are based on the ratio between the number of citations to a journal and the number of articles in the journal in a defined period.
 Some of the calculations try to take account of differences in citation practices within different fields (AIS, SNIP, SJR), while others can only be used to compare journals within a certain field (JIF, IPP).

-In recent years, a movement has begun which, via a number of recommendations, aims to reduce the use of journal metrics as indicators of research impact (San Francisco Declaration on Research Assessment (DORA)).
+In recent years, a movement has begun towards reducing the use of journal indicators as indicators of research impact (San Francisco Declaration on Research Assessment (DORA)).

 Journal Impact Factor is based on citations from Web of Science.
 You can find JIF via Journal Citation Reports.